While U.S. struggles to roll out coronavirus contact tracing, Germany has been doing it from the start

 While the number of cases has remained low for the moment, they are slowly becoming more complicated, as people return to hairdressers and restaurants and the tangle of inevitable contacts that come with daily life.

-Last week, a child tested positive who lives in a neighboring district but attends school in Reinickendorf.
+Last week, a child who lives in a neighboring district but attends school in Reinickendorf tested positive.
 The whole class of 20 children and two teachers had to be called and quarantined.
 Some, including another child with symptoms, had been staying at a local refugee shelter.
 His family of seven were all quarantined.

 The phone lines clogged with anxious parents and administrators.

-“Schools are very time-consuming in comparison to elderly homes,” said Jakob Schumacher, head of Berlin’s infectious disease division.
+“Schools are very time-consuming in comparison to elderly homes,” said Jakob Schumacher, head of Berlin’s infectious-disease division.
 “At schools, the risk is small, but you spend huge amounts of time explaining things.”

-Other countries have managed more complex cases with mobile tracking apps — mandatory, in some cases — that help health officials stay ahead of potential outbreaks.
+Other countries have managed complex cases with mobile tracking apps — mandatory, in some cases — that help health officials stay ahead of potential outbreaks.
 But such efforts have been more tricky in privacy-conscious Europe.

 Germany’s app has been delayed, and authorities had to reverse course on one that would have involved centrally stored data.
 Instead, to be mindful of privacy concerns, data will be completely anonymized and won’t be available to health officials.